Brandon-Baker11/Brandon-Baker11/README.md

   - [Windows Autopilot: Deploying a Windows device with Autopilot](https://github.com/Brandon-Baker11/Configuring-a-Device-for-Autopilot-Deployment)
   - [Microsoft Intune: Deploying applications using Intune](https://github.com/Brandon-Baker11/Deploy-Applications-Using-Microsoft-Intune)

+- PowerShell
+  - Check-PCHealth (Utitlity that displays a remote machines statistics)
 <!---
 Brandon-Baker11/Brandon-Baker11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.